-Carmen Peláez-Moreno earned her Eng. degreee in Telecommunications from the Public Univ. of Navarre (1997) and her PhD from University Carlos III Madrid (2002).
-She was a visiting researcher in several universities: Univ. of Westminster, London, UK (pregraduate, 1996), Univ. of Strathclyde, Glasgow, UK (postdoctoral fellowship, 2003), International Computer Science Institute, Berkeley, EEUU (postdoctoral fellowship, 2004 and 2006) and Univ. of Trento, Italy (postdoctoral, 2013), including two maternity gaps in 2005 and 2007.
+Carmen Peláez-Moreno earned her Eng. degree in Telecommunications from the Public Univ. of Navarre (1997) and her PhD from University Carlos III Madrid (2002).
+She was a visiting researcher in several universities: Univ. of Westminster, London, UK (pregraduate, 1996), Univ. of Strathclyde, Glasgow, UK (postdoctoral fellowship, 2003), International Computer Science Institute, Berkeley, EEUU (postdoctoral fellowship, 2004 and 2006) and Univ. of Trento, Italy (postdoctoral, 2013), and University of Vienna (postdoctoral, 2021) including two maternity gaps in 2005 and 2007.

-She is currently, associate professor in the Signal Theory and Communications department of the Univ.
-Carlos III Madrid and collaborator of the Spanish National Research Agency.
-In 2019, she earned the Full Professorship National Habilitation.
+She is currently, associate professor in the Signal Theory and Communications department of the University Carlos III Madrid.
+In 2019, she earned the Full Professorship National Habilitation from ANECA.

 Her research interests include speech recognition, perception and cognition, audio processing, affective computing, multimedia processing, machine learning and data analysis, information theory and formal concept analysis, artificial and biological neural networks and connectomics, and education.
 Her interdisciplinary vocation and ambition to cross-fertilize ideas from very different research communities is reflected in the wide variety of publications.
 She has coauthored 33 papers in JCR indexed journals and more than 50 conference communications.
 She has participated in 25 competitive research projects and 15 transfer contracts.
 She was PI of six National Research Framework funded projects and an industrial participated one.